LJV/yamalicious/README.md

 # Yamalicious

+Please note that this is alpha software and breaking changes may be introduced.
+Use at your own risk, and be very careful when updating to a newer version, as usage may change without notice.

-The purpose of this gem is to load configuration information from YAML files and environment variables into a globally available nested hash (actually a Hashie::Mash rather than a hash).
+The purpose of this gem is to load configuration information from YAML files and environment variables into a globally available nested hashes

 ## Goals:

 1. Store configuration info in YAML, since it's easy to read and change
 2. Allow common settings to be shared among all environments
 3. Allow each environment to override the common settings.
-4. Allow the YAML to be loaded from two separate files (public and private), so that the developer can store some settings in source control and others outside of source control
+4. Allow the YAML to be loaded from both public and private files, so that the developer can store some settings in source control and others outside of source control
+5. Allow the YAML to be stored in separate files for each environment for ease of deployment and security
-5. Allow environment variables to be used instead of YAML files (for Heroku, for example).
+6. Allow environment variables to be used instead of YAML files (for Heroku, for example).

 ## Usage: